What is Chagas disease?

 - Chagas disease is a disease caused by a parasite.

-- You’re most at risk for Chagas disease if you have visited or traveled in rural Central or South America or if you have been exposed to the blood products, or received organs, from someone infected with Chagas disease.
+- You’re most at risk for Chagas disease if you have visited or traveled in rural Latin America or if you have been exposed to the blood products or received organs from someone infected with Chagas disease.

 - The symptoms may be mild at first and then disappear for years or even decades.

-- In the chronic phase of the disease, the parasite gets inside your heart muscle or intestine.
+- In the chronic phase of the disease, the parasite causes problems inside your heart muscle or intestine.

 - If you have Chagas disease, you have about a 30% chance of developing complications.